Changeling (Marvel Comics character): Earth-616 character

-Kevin Sydney, known as "Changeling", originally worked for the villainous organization Factor Three.
-He acted as the Mutant Master's second-in-command in an effort to trigger World War III.
+Kevin Sydney, known as "Changeling", originally works for the villainous organization Factor Three.
+He acts as the Mutant Master's second-in-command in an effort to trigger World War III.
 After successfully capturing the heroic X-Men, the Mutant Master is exposed as an extraterrestrial and goes out of control.
-The mutants of Factor Three ultimately joined with the X-Men to defeat the Mutant Master.
+The mutants of Factor Three ultimately join with the X-Men to defeat the Mutant Master.

-Following that group's defeat, Changeling sought to reform.
-He divulged to Professor X that he was suffering from an unspecified terminal illness with only a few months left to live and wished to atone for his misdeeds.
-Professor X recruited Changeling to act as a stand-in, unbeknownst to the X-Men, while the Professor isolated himself to prepare a defense against the alien Z'Nox's invasion.
-Changeling, masquerading as Professor X, led the X-Men's efforts to defeat the Subterranean Grotesk.
-He was mortally wounded in battle with Grotesk by the explosion of an oscillotron machine and, consequently, died preventing the destruction of Earth.
-The X-Men mourned the loss of Professor X until it was later revealed that it was, in fact, Changeling.
+Following that group's defeat, Changeling seeks to reform.
+He divulges to Professor X that he has an unspecified terminal illness with only a few months left to live and wishes to atone for his misdeeds.
+Professor X recruits Changeling to act as a stand-in, unbeknownst to the X-Men, while he isolates himself to prepare a defense against the alien Z'Nox's invasion.
+Changeling, masquerading as Professor X, leads the X-Men's efforts to defeat the Subterranean Grotesk, who kills him in battle.
+The X-Men mourn the loss of Professor X until they learn that he was an impostor.

-When the mystical Darkhold was recreated, Changeling's spirit used the opportunity to possess Meggan.
-Angry that he used his remaining time helping the X-Men instead of seeking a cure for himself, Changeling sought revenge against Professor X. However, Merlyn later admits that the encounter was merely fantasy, having orchestrated the event to prepare Excalibur.
+When the mystical Darkhold is recreated, Changeling's spirit uses the opportunity to possess Meggan.
+Angry that he used his remaining time helping the X-Men instead of seeking a cure for himself, Changeling seeks revenge against Professor X. Merlyn later admits that the encounter was merely fantasy, having orchestrated the event to prepare Excalibur.

-Changeling is later raised from the dead as a zombie by Black Talon to form part of the team X-Humed (which also consisted of Harry Leland, Living Diamond, and Scaleface), and used to attack She-Hulk.
-He is able to break Talon's control of him long enough to allow She-Hulk to win and lay the zombies back to rest.
+Changeling is later raised from the dead as a zombie by Black Talon to form part of the team X-Humed alongside Harry Leland, Living Diamond, and Scaleface.
+He attacks She-Hulk, but breaks from Black Talon's control of him long enough to allow She-Hulk to win and lay the zombies back to rest.

+In the series Astonishing X-Men, Changeling is revealed to have been resurrected on Krakoa and is reimagined as possessing the appearance and name of his alternate universe counterpart Morph.
+He acts as both a superhero and supervillain, being unaware of his dual identity.